ktan114/Sprint-Challenge-Node-Express/Review.md

 ## Mention two parts of Express that you learned about this week.

 Express has built in middleware, such as express.json() which is a built in body parser.
+Using Express allows for routing for all HTTP requests, creating different modules.

 ## What is Middleware?

+Middleware is seen as an extension, giving more functionality to the operating system.

 ## What is a Resource?